Blossoms share video for stripped-back version of 'Everything About You'

 Directed by Edwin Burdis (who worked with Arctic Monkeys on the visuals for ‘Tranquility Base Hotel & Casino’ and ‘AM’), the project serves as a companion piece to the Stockport band’s fourth album of the same name.

-Tomorrow (May 3) Blossoms will air Ribbon Around The Bomb film at Stockport Plaza Theatre in their hometown before performing their new record in its entirety.
+Tomorrow (May 3) Blossoms will premiere the Ribbon Around The Bomb film at Stockport Plaza Theatre in their hometown before performing their new record in its entirety.
 Ahead of the event, the group have today (May 2) offered a preview in the form of ‘Everything About You’.

 In the clip, frontman Tom Odgen sits alone in Stockport Plaza as we hear a stripped-back acoustic take on the aforementioned song.
 Tune in here: